Quintinshill rail disaster: Background

 Site of the disaster photographed in 2014.
 Left to right: up loop; up main (where the first collision occurred); down main; down loop.
 The signal box was on the outside of the up loop.

 The disaster occurred at Quintinshill signal box, which was an intermediate box in a remote location, sited to control two passing loops, one on each side of the double-track main line of the Caledonian Railway.
-On that section of the main line between Carlisle and Glasgow, in British railway parlance, Up is towards Carlisle and Down is towards Glasgow.
+On that section of the main line between and Glasgow, in British railway parlance, Up is towards Carlisle and Down is towards Glasgow.
 The area around the signal box was thinly-populated countryside with scattered farms.

 The Ordnance Survey 1:2500 map of 1859 (but not modern maps) shows a house named Quintinshill at approximately 55.0133°N 3.0591°W, around 1/2 mi south-south-east of the signal box.
 The nearest settlement was Gretna, 1.5 miles (2.4 km) to the south of the box, on the Scottish side of the Anglo-Scottish border.

 Responsibility for Quintinshill signal box rested with the stationmaster at Gretna railway station who, on the day of the accident, was Alexander Thorburn.
 The box was staffed by one signalman, on a shift system.
 In the mornings, a night-shift signaller would be relieved by the early-shift signaller at 6.00 am.
 On the day of the disaster, George Meakin was the night signalman, while James Tinsley was to work the early day shift.